-Someone asks me this question; in the question also one does not need to give the subject.
-"What are you eating?"
-How do you say that?
+Professor: If someone asks me this question, in the question also, one does not need to give the subject.
+What are you eating?
+How do we say that?
+What are you eating?

-"Tum" is not needed.
+Student: Tum kya kha rahe ho is not needed.

-Is not, "tum" is not needed, we can say "Kya kha rahe ho?"
-And the answer could be "Ice cream kha raha hu".
+Professor: Tum is not needed.
+We can say kya kha rahe ho and the answer could be ice cream kha raha hoon.
 Is this making sense to everybody?

-Now Tamil.
+Now Tamil?